TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Recordings & Workshop Material

 Lectures were recorded and will be published on the [TIB AV-Portal](https://av.tib.eu/).
-Slides are already available at the [TIB's NextCloud](https://tib.eu/cloud/s/tXSt3j7Bg3ySdXY).
+Slides are already available through [TIB's NextCloud](https://tib.eu/cloud/s/tXSt3j7Bg3ySdXY).
 Miscellaneous resources can also be found hyperlinked in the schedule.

 ### Contact